Cats, dogs, and capybaras

 A loop item needs another item to run; usually, and in this case as well, this is a sequence.
 Drag the sequence item from the item toolbar onto the new_loop item in the overview area.
 OpenSesame will ask whether you want to insert the sequence into or after the loop.
 Select 'Insert into new_loop'.

 By default, items have names such as new_sequence, new_loop, new_sequence_2, etc. These names are not very informative, and it is good practice to rename them.
 Item names must consist of alphanumeric characters and/ or underscores.
-To rename an item, right-click on the item in the overview area and select 'Rename'.
+To rename an item, double-click on the item in the overview area.
 Rename new_sequence to trial_sequence to indicate that it will correspond to a single trial.
 Rename new_loop to block_loop to indicate that will correspond to a block of trials.

 The overview area of our experiment now looks as in Figure 6.